what is testosterone replacement therapy for women?

-Testosterone replacement therapy (TRT) is often associated with men, but women also produce testosterone and play a critical role in their general health.
-Women naturally have lower testosterone levels than men, but this hormone is required for energy, mood, sex drive, muscle strength and cognitive function.
-When testosterone levels drop—due to aging, menopause, or medical conditions—women may experience symptoms such as fatigue, reduced sex drive, and muscle weakness.
+Testosterone replacement therapy (TRT) is often associated with men, but women also produce testosterone and it plays an important role in their health.
+Women naturally have lower testosterone levels than men, but this hormone is required in women for energy, mood, sex drive, muscle strength and cognitive function.
+When testosterone levels go down—due to aging, menopause, or medical conditions—women may experience symptoms such as fatigue, reduced sex drive, and muscle weakness.
 In such cases, TRT can be considered a treatment option.

 Why do women need testosterone?

-Testosterone contributes to various aspects of a woman’s health, including:
+Testosterone supports various aspects of a woman’s health, including:

-- Sexual health – improves libido, excitation and sexual satisfaction.
+• Sexual health – improves sex drive, excitation and sexual satisfaction.

 Women naturally produce testosterone in their ovaries and adrenal glands.
-However, levels decrease with age, especially after menopause.
+But levels decrease in women with age, especially after menopause.

-Other causes of low testosterone in women include surgical menopause (removal of ovaries), adrenal insufficiency, chronic illness, and certain medications like birth control pills or steroids.
+Other causes of low testosterone in women are: surgical menopause (removal of ovaries), adrenal insufficiency, chronic illness, and certain medications like birth control pills or steroids.

 How Is TRT Administered for Women?